 What payday loan amounts can you typically expect?

 Most payday loans are for small amounts, usually ranging from $100 to $1,000.
-The loan amount is often based on your income and state regulations.
-While payday loans without bank account options may exist, they may limit the maximum amount you can borrow.
+Note that loan amounts are often based on your income and state regulations.

 Why you should consider alternatives to payday loans